Building Student Persistence and Perseverance in Math

 Do our young people really need math?

-But the secret, seldom-spoken response is, “That’s exactly why I don’t need it.
-Machines can do it all for me.
-And besides, I’ll never be an engineer.”
+- But the secret, seldom-spoken response that many students believe is… “That’s exactly why I don’t need it.
+Machines and technology can do it all for me.
+And besides, I’ll never be an engineer“.

 We have to change students’ relationship with math, and one way to do that is by changing the types of math experiences they have.